halilduygulu/cassandra-tools/README.md

 Cassandra-tools
 =========================

-This repository is a collection of automation scripts that allow you to launch and test different Cassandra configurations in AWS.
+This repository is a collection of automation scripts that allow you to launch and test different Cassandra configurations.
 You can have multiple profiles to test against to see the difference in performance between an 8GB heap and a 12GB heap for example, or making multiple changes to a yaml file vs a control cluster to see if performance or stability improved with your changes.

 Cassandra tools pulled a lot of bootstrapping and node configuration from the DataStax AMI Builder tool and simplified it via Fabric so that you have more control over the changes you want to make to your cluster and giving you a clear view on what is going on.